-So you want to write fiction.
+So you want to write fiction or memoir.
 Where do you begin?
 And what creative writing tools do you need to accomplish your writing goals?

 I’m afraid there’s no right answer to get started as a writer.
 Each writer comes to fiction in their own way.
 Whatever it is that draws you to a good story—a gut wrenching plot twist, a heroic protagonist, a likeable villain, a happy ending—is great because it helps keep your passion for storytelling alive.